Why Is Xanax So Addictive?

-There are several different approaches to behavioral therapy that have been found to be effective for treating addiction:
+There are several different approaches to behavioral therapy that have been found to be effective in treating alprazolam addiction:

 - Cognitive behavioral therapy, or CBT, focuses on unhealthy beliefs that lead to addiction.
 The goal of CBT is to help people understand how certain events or situations lead to negative beliefs and how these beliefs impact emotions and behavior.
-CBT also helps people anticipate certain situations or thoughts that could lead to a relapse and assists in developing a relapse prevention plan.
+CBT also helps people to anticipate certain situations or thoughts that could lead to relapse and assists in developing relapse prevention plans.

 - Contingency management is a form of treatment used in some rehab centers.
 This approach to treatment is based on the idea that people will perform behaviors that are rewarded.
 Some rehab centers offer rewards for good behavior, like negative drug tests.

-- Couples therapy and family therapy involve family members in the treatment process.
-The focus is on improving communication between the person in recovery and his loved ones.
+- Couples’ therapy and family therapy involve family members in the treatment process.
+The focus is on improving communication between the person in recovery and his or her loved ones.